javaeews/cassandra-mongo/README.md

 ## Tranzakció támogatás
 ### Cassandra
 - [ ] Atomic, isolated, durable transactions.
-With restrictions of c.
+With restrictions..

 - [ ] The cruel reality is as follows:

 _As a non-relational database, Cassandra does not support joins or foreign keys, and consequently does not offer consistency in the ACID sense.
 Cassandra supports atomicity and isolation at the row-level, but trades transactional isolation and atomicity for high availability and fast write performance.
 Cassandra writes are durable._

+# Every guarantee concerns TUPLE LEVEL ONLY !!!

 - [ ] Eventual/tunable consistency: lets the user decide how strong or eventual they want each transaction’s consistency to be